CoInGP: Convolutional Inpainting with Genetic Programming: Experimental Phase

 The results of the reconstruction process are presented in Figure~\ref{fig:corrected-moore-images} for the Moore neighborhood, and in Figure~\ref{fig:corrected-von-neumann-images} for the Von Neumann neighborhood.
+A closeup is presented in Figure~\ref{fig:comparison-boat}.

-The reconstructed images are all taken from a random GP run.
-For each image, we also present the pixel-by-pixel difference between the reconstructed image and the original one, where each difference is $10$-fold increased in order to make it visible.
-As it is possible to observe, the errors in both cases are limited (i.e., there are no extremely different pixels), and distributed mainly across the edges of the objects in the image.
-This is especially visible in the Lena image.
-There, the distribution of the error almost follows the profile of the face, hairs, and the hat.
+The reconstructed images are both taken from a random GP run.
+For each image, we also present the pixel-by-pixel difference between the reconstructed image and the original one, where each difference is increased ten times to make it visible.
+As it is possible to observe, the errors in both cases are limited (i.e., there are no extremely different pixels) and distributed mainly across the edges of the objects in the image.
+This is particularly visible in the Boat image, where the distribution of the error mostly follows the profiles of the hull and the masts.

-Besides qualitative considerations on the reconstructed images, an important aspect is to quantitatively assess whether GP learned to predict missing pixels with respect to a benchmark method.
-In particular, as a baseline for comparison, we considered two simple predictors that replace each missing pixel with the average intensity of the surrounding pixels, one for the Moore neighborhood and the other for the Von Neumann neighborhood.

-To perform this comparison, we plotted the distribution of the best fitness over the $100$ experimental runs performed for each image.
-The results obtained are presented in Figure~\ref{fig:histograms}.
+Besides qualitative considerations on the reconstructed images, we also assessed whether CoInGP could predict missing pixels in these images from a quantitative point of view, performing again a comparison with the baseline predictors that compute the average intensities of the neighboring pixels.
+Figure~\ref{fig:histograms} depicts the plots of the distributions of the best fitness over $100$ experimental runs achieved by GP over each test image.

 As a general remark, in most cases, all fitness values obtained are below both baselines, independently of the underlying neighborhood.
-The only exceptions occur for the Boat and Goldhill images, which, however, are limited to a few outliers.
-In particular, for those images, a few outliers in the distribution of the Moore neighborhood scored an RMSE value between the two baselines, while a small part of the right tail of the Von Neumann distribution overlaps the corresponding baseline in the Goldhill image.
-In any case, we notice that the peaks of all GP distributions are significantly distant from the respective baseline fitness values.
-Further, in all four test images, the use of the Moore neighborhood produces lower fitness values than the Von Neumann neighborhood, even if it allows fewer training samples to be generated.
+The only exceptions which occur, however, are limited to a few outliers.
+In particular, some runs in the distribution of the Moore neighborhood scored an RMSE value between the two baselines, while a small part of the right tail of the Von Neumann distribution overlaps the corresponding baseline in the Goldhill image.
+In any case, we noticed that the peaks of all GP distributions are significantly distant from the respective baseline fitness values.
+Further, in all the test images, the use of the Moore neighborhood produces lower fitness values than the Von Neumann neighborhood, even if it allows fewer training samples to be generated.